Construction Begins January 2018

-Environmental Services - the City’s sewer and stormwater utility - is designing a public sewer project that will abandon 720 feet of large diameter pipe built in 1902, replace two lines (483 feet of pipe) that are deteriorating due to age, and build two new lines (about 200 feet of pipe) that will extend the existing sewer system (see map on back).
+Environmental Services - the City’s sewer and stormwater utility - is designing a public sewer project that will abandon 720 feet of large diameter pipe built in 1902, replace one line (about 200 feet of pipe) that is deteriorating due to age, and build two new lines (about 200 feet of pipe) that will extend the existing sewer system (see map).
 The project will be constructed in two phase, first the abandonment of the 1902 line, followed by the repair and construction work.
 This project will help protect public health, water quality, and our environment.

 In 1902 the city installed 720 feet of 22-inch vitrified clay pipe under NE Couch Street between 24th and 26th avenues and between the DaVinci School and Coca Cola plant.
 In 1920 that pipe was abandoned according to existing standards.
 Over the last few years Environmental Services has noticed that this pipe is failing and causing ground cavities to develop.
 During the first phase of construction (2-3 weeks), crews will prep the site, fill the pipe with grout and let it harden.
 This process will meet current standards for abandoning a line and will eliminate the development of cavities that can cause sink holes.

-The second phase of construction will involve replacing 483 feet of existing sewer line under NE Couch Street between 26th and 28th avenues, and under NE Everett Street between 26th and 27th avenues.
-Both of these lines were built in 1901 and are deteriorating.
+The second phase of construction will involve replacing about 200 feet of existing sewer line under NE Everett Street between 26th and 27th avenues.
+This line was built in 1901 and is deteriorating.
 Replacement methods are still to be determined.

 Also in the second phase, two new pipes will be install to extend the sewer system by about 200 feet, where there has been no direct service available.
 Theses line will allow adjacent properties to access service without crossing into neighboring properties, and will provide more reliable service.
 These pipes will be installed in NE 28th and 29th avenues between Davis and Everett streets.
 Construction of these lines will require open trenching of the streets.